yihleego/trie/README.md

 # Trie

-A Aho-Corasick algorithm based string-searching utility for Go.
+An Aho-Corasick algorithm based string-searching utility for Go.
 It supports tokenization, ignoring case, replacing text.
 So you can use it to find keywords in an article, filter sensitive words, etc.

 Implemented in Java：[Trie4j](https://github.com/yihleego/trie4j)